BYLAWS OF THE AMERICAN SOCIETY OF GENE & CELL THERAPY

 2.4 Gifts, Contributions, Etc.: The Society may seek gifts, contributions, donations, and bequests for the purposes of the Society and all funds received by the Society shall be dedicated to and invested solely for such purposes.
 The Board of Directors may establish guidelines for the acceptance or refusal of gifts, contributions, donations, or bequests and for the disbursement of funds by the Society in such manner as may, in the judgment of the Board of Directors, be consistent with the purposes of the Society.

-2.5 Nondiscrimination: In the pursuit of its purposes and the exercise of its powers, the Society shall make its services and activities available to the community which it serves regardless of race, color, creed, gender, sexual orientation, national origin or disability.
+2.5 Nondiscrimination: In the pursuit of its purposes and the exercise of its powers, the Society shall make its services and activities available to the community which it serves regardless of race, color, religion, gender, sexual orientation, national origin, or disability.